 black food coloring

 Place shot in an individual muffin tin cavity and lean them at an angle so they’re tilted at about 45 degrees.
-For blue layer: In a medium saucepan, mix together one cup water with box of blue Jell-O and sprinkle 1 envelope gelatin on top.
+For blue layer: In a medium saucepan, mix together one cup water with a box of blue Jell-O and sprinkle 1 envelope gelatin on top.
 Allow mixture to sit for one minute, then whisk everything together and heat on medium until it reaches a simmer.
 Add the vodka and whisk together again.
-Place blue Jell-O mixture into each plastic shot glass and place in fridge for about 30 minutes until they solidify.
-Serve every time Brady or Matty Ice throws a TD.
+Place blue Jell-O mixture into each plastic shot glass and place in the fridge for about 30 minutes until they solidify.
+Serve every time Jimmy G or Mahomes throws a TD.